nuxeo-sandbox/nuxeo-s3-utils/README.md

-A typicall use would be a Widget template.
+A typical use would be a Widget template.
 This widget would allow the user to download a file from S3, using a temporary signed url to an object whose ID is stored in a field of the current document.

 So, for example, say you want to display an hyperlink to the file, and the object key is stored in the `s3info:s3_object_key` custom field.
 You then create the "s3TempSignedHyperLink.xhtml" file with this content: